digitalprint/magento-2-printess-designer/README.md

 This package contains everything you need to connect Printess with your Magento commerce shop to get the most advanced editor for print automation and mass customization.

+Developed and tested on Magento 2.4 only.
+Feel free to send us an issue if they are any problems with the extension.

 [![Latest Stable Version](http://poser.pugx.org/digitalprint/magento-2-printess-designer/v)](https://packagist.org/packages/digitalprint/magento-2-printess-designer) [![Total Downloads](http://poser.pugx.org/digitalprint/magento-2-printess-designer/downloads)](https://packagist.org/packages/digitalprint/magento-2-printess-designer)

 ## 1. Documentation